Morphology in Flowering Plants

 • Flower: Bisexual, zygomorphic

-• Corolla: Five petals, polypetalous, papilionaceous (standard, wings, keel); vexillary aestivation
+• Corolla: 5 petals, polypetalous, papilionaceous (standard, wings, keel); vexillary aestivation

 • Gynoecium: Superior ovary, monocarpellary, unilocular, many ovules; single style